spchary14/artsy.github.io/_posts/2019-04-15-on-leaving-elegantly.markdown

 calendar (by consolidating them all to one single day every 2 weeks) and specifically targeted folks who I think would do a good job at taking some of responsibilities over time.

-That said, I [specifically targeted][twitr] getting at least one person who would care about tooling in a way that echoes my opinions when hiring, and that worked out well.
+That said, we [specifically targeted][twitr] getting at least one person who would care about tooling in a way that echoes my opinions when hiring, and that worked out well.
+We've been seeing more

 ### Document everything